The Road to Emmaus: When Jesus Meets You Where You Are

 When they arrived at Emmaus, the disciples urged Jesus to stay.
 And at the table, "He took bread, gave thanks, broke it and began to give it to them.
 Then their eyes were opened and they recognized him, and he disappeared from their sight" (Luke 24:30-31).

 Jesus is alive.
-Not a memory, not merely a prophet — He is King of Kings, Lord of Lords, Wonderful Counselor, Mighty God, Prince of Peace.
+Not a memory, not merely a prophet — He is our King of Kings, Lord of Lords, Wonderful Counselor, Mighty God, and Prince of Peace.
+The same Jesus who revealed Himself at that table in Emmaus is with us today — and He is ready to reveal Himself to you and me right where we need Him most.

 The Response